Don Bluth Entertainment

 After The Land Before Time, the studio severed its connection with Amblin and negotiated with UK-based Goldcrest Films, which invested in and distributed two additional features, All Dogs Go to Heaven and Rock-a-Doodle.
 In 1989, during the production of All Dogs Go to Heaven, founding member John Pomeroy and many of the remaining American staff members returned to the United States to form a satellite studio in Burbank, California.
 The studio found itself in financial difficulty in 1992 when Goldcrest withdrew funding due to concerns about the poor box office returns of its most recent films and budgetary over-runs in its in-production films, Thumbelina, A Troll in Central Park and The Pebble and the Penguin.
-Another British film company, Merlin Films, and Hong Kong media company Media Assets invested in the studio to fund the completion and release of the three partially completed films.
+A British film company, Merlin Films, and Hong Kong media company Media Assets invested in the studio to fund the completion and release of the three partially completed films.

 Bluth and Goldman were drawn away from the studio when they were approached in late 1993 to set up a new animation studio for 20th Century Fox.
 Sullivan Bluth Studio's films continued to suffer losses at the box office, and the studio was closed down on October 31, 1995, after the release of their final feature, The Pebble and the Penguin.
 Don Bluth and Gary Goldman went on to head up Fox Animation Studios in Phoenix, Arizona to work on Anastasia, Bartok the Magnificent and Titan A.E..
-After this the studio closed.
+After this, the studio was closed and folded into 20th Century Fox Animation.

-Banjo the Woodpile Cat, Thumbelina, A Troll in Central Park and the international distribution of The Pebble and the Penguin were acquired by Disney (via 20th Century Studios) on March 20, 2019; while The Secret of NIMH, All Dogs Go to Heaven, Rock-a-Doodle and the North American rights of The Pebble and the Penguin are still owned by Metro-Goldwyn-Mayer, and An American Tail and The Land Before Time are still owned by Universal Pictures.
+Banjo the Woodpile Cat, Thumbelina and A Troll in Central Park (the latter two were formerly owned by Warner Bros. from 1994 to 2002), as well as the international distribution rights to The Pebble and the Penguin were acquired by Disney (via 20th Century Studios) on March 20, 2019, while The Secret of NIMH, All Dogs Go to Heaven and Rock-a-Doodle, as well as the North American distribution rights to The Pebble and the Penguin are still owned by Amazon MGM Studios (via United Artists and Metro-Goldwyn-Mayer respectively), and An American Tail and The Land Before Time are still owned by Universal Pictures (via Amblin Entertainment).